lorenzouriel/airflow-with-dbt/README.md

-# ETL with PostgreSQL, DuckDB and Data Contracts with Airflow and Astro CLI
+# ETL with PostgreSQL, DuckDB and Data Contracts Orchestrated by Airflow and Astro CLI

 ![architecture](/docs/imgs/architecture.png)